 "The Manchurian Candidate"

-Now streaming on: The Criterion Channel (for the original) and Amazon Prime Video, Paramount+ and Amazon with Starz for the remake)
+Now streaming on: DirecTV (for the original) and Paramount+ (for the remake)

 It's never a good idea to bring up politics around the holidays, so "The Manchurian Candidate" – both the classic 1962 paranoid thriller and the 2004 Jonathan Demme remake about brainwashed political pawns climbing their way through the ranks – is already not an optimal choice for Mother's Day.
 To make matters worse, in both films, the main villains – whether its Angela Lansbury or Meryl Streep – are power-hungry moms.
 At best, your mom will be mildly taken aback; at worst, she might get some ideas about how to get you to call more often.

 What's the deal with horror movies and moms?
-First "Psycho" and its Oedipus Complex, and now "Carrie," which features one of the creepiest and craziest moms ever put on screen.
+First "Psycho" and its Oedipus Complex – unfortunately unavailable to stream anywhere ... or maybe fortunate considering the holiday.
+And then there's "Carrie," which features one of the creepiest and craziest moms ever put on screen.
 Yeah, the bullies – featuring a baby John Travolta – ruin Carrie's prom and douse her in pig's blood, but anyone who's seen the movie knows Piper Laurie's insane religious fanatic mother is the true villain, making poor Carrie's every basic teenage feeling a sin against god and creation.
 It's OK, though; telekinetic Carrie finally rebels and crucifies her at the end.
 Uh ... happy Mother's Day!

-Now streaming on: DirecTV and Amazon with AMC+
+Now streaming on: Shudder, DirecTV and AMC+ (either through Amazon or Roku)

 Anyways, if you want to treat your mom to a horror movie about the violent frustrations of parenting, "The Babadook" is your pick.
 Another good Mother's Day option?
 Literally anything else.